VaporDusk/3-column-preview-card-component-main/README.md

 ### What I learned

-- How does CSS and HTML worsk
+- How does CSS and HTML works

 ### Continued development